 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-You’re going to climb from the floor of the Napa Valley to the spine of the ridge to the east (the northeast, actually, which Northern Californians call east).
+You’re going to climb from the floor of the Alexander Valley to the spine of the ridge to the east (actually the northeast, which Northern Californians call east).
 Begin at the Jimtown Store on Hwy 128, a favorite destination for local cyclists.
 The store is well worth a visit.
 Ride east—to your right if you’re looking at the store’s front door—on Hwy 128 and continue straight onto Pine Flat Rd.
 It will soon begin to climb, moderately and pleasantly for several miles.
 Keep looking around you—the views keep changing as you gain elevation.
 You’ll ride through some steeper pitches until you reach a saddle, pass through it, and surprise!—you descend into a sweet little hidden valley, the eponymous Pine Flat.

 The ride back down isn’t all ideal.
 Some pitches are too steep to enjoy (especially watch the first hard L turn that comes very soon after you start back—I went rocketing off the road there when I vastly overestimated my braking power).
 There is some rough road surface near the top.
 But much of it is great, and it gets better as you get lower and the road gets straighter and smoother and the pitch gets shallower.
 The last few miles are dreamy, as close to soaring as you can get on solid ground.

 Shortening the ride: Ride to Pine Flat and turn around.